Virtual Machines vs. Anti-Detect Browsers: Key Differences

 - Cybersecurity

 Numerous cyber-attacks rely on user data.
-If you browse the internet anonymously , hackers won’t get any useful information to use in their scams, like social engineering or phishing campaigns.
+If you browse the internet anonymously, hackers won’t get any useful information to use in their scams, like social engineering or phishing campaigns.

 What Are Virtual Machines?

-However, virtual machines aren’t primarily designed for anonymous browsing.
-They require much more know-how and additional identity protection software .
-Still, VMs provide robust cybersecurity benefits because the emulated environment is isolated from the host system, and any malware that affects the former will not spread to the latter.
-Here are the most common virtual machine use cases:
+The emulated environment is isolated from the host system, and any malware that affects the former will not spread to the latter.
+Managing multiple operating systems in such a way provides security and anonymity benefits for many virtual machine use cases:

 - Cybersecurity